maddie480/RandomStuffWebsite/README.md

 - [the Everest Update Checker status page](https://max480-random-stuff.appspot.com/celeste/update-checker-status)
 - [the Celeste font generator](https://max480-random-stuff.appspot.com/celeste/font-generator)
 - [the Celeste Mod Structure Verifier](https://max480-random-stuff.appspot.com/celeste/mod-structure-verifier)
+- [the Banana Mirror Browser](https://max480-random-stuff.appspot.com/banana-mirror-browser), a website that can substitute to [the GameBanana Celeste section](https://gamebanana.com/games/6460) if it is down.
+Files and images are [hosted on 0x0ade's server](https://celestemodupdater.0x0a.de/).
+Mod info and files on this server are kept up-to-date by [the Everest update checker](https://github.com/max4805/EverestUpdateCheckerServer).
+- [the Wipe Converter](https://max480-random-stuff.appspot.com/wipe-converter), a service to turn custom Celeste screen wipes into a format the game can use (with the [max480's Helping Hand](https://github.com/max4805/MaxHelpingHand) mod).
 - [the #celeste_news_network subscription service](https://max480-random-stuff.appspot.com/celeste/news-network-subscription) - the Twitter update checking code is not part of the frontend and can be found [on the Random Backend Stuff repository](https://github.com/max4805/RandomBackendStuff/blob/main/src/celeste-backend-crontabs/TwitterUpdateChecker.java)
 - [the help page for the Mod Structure Verifier bot](https://max480-random-stuff.appspot.com/celeste/mod-structure-verifier-help?collabName=CollabName&collabMapName=CollabMapName&assets&xmls&nomap&multiplemaps&badmappath&badenglish&misplacedyaml&noyaml&yamlinvalid&missingassets&missingentities&missingfonts)
 - [the "Show Arbitrary Mods on Profile" GameBanana app](https://gamebanana.com/apps/752)